caarlos0-graveyard/java-best-practices/pages/basics/classes.md

 5. Dependency Inversion Principle
 ```

-Lets discuss them one by one:
+Let's discuss them one by one:

 ```
 1. Single Responsibility Principle: One class, one responsibility